What is Makerspace?

 Do I need training to use some of the tools?

 Yes, some tools can be very dangerous if you don’t use them properly.
-Please ask for assistance in person or online if you are unsure.
+Please ask for assistance in person or on the forum.